benedictwaweru/benedictwaweru/README.md

 # 💫 About Me:
-🔭 I’m currently working on an e-commerce web app<br>👯 I’m looking to collaborate on, anything really<br>
+🔭 I’m currently working on a trading platform<br>👯 I’m looking to collaborate on, anything really<br>

 ## 🌐 Socials: